mateuszjurewicz/notes_public/PyTorch.md

 - cuda version incompatible with torch after upgrading torch: I just run `sudo apt-get -y install cuda` on a 64bit Ubuntu 16.04 and rebooted, worked after.
   - checked via `torch.cuda.is_available()`

-- `torch.clamp(min, max)` - makes all values within a tensor that were under min or above max be min or max, respectively.
+- `torch.clamp(input, min, max)` - makes all values within a tensor that were under min or above max be min or max, respectively.
 Great for adding random noise but wanting to keep data within some boundaries, e.g.

 ```
 mock_sigmoid_preds = mock_sigmoid_preds + (0.1**0.5)*torch.randn(mock_sigmoid_preds.size())